PolySync/polysync-core-cpp-examples/QtImageViewer/README.md

 ### QtImageViewer

-This is an example of a threaded C++ PolySync node.
-This code is an example application intended to demonstrate an interaction with PolySync image data using the C++ PolySync APIs.
+This example creates a GUI application using Qt to visualize PolySync image data.
-It will visualize LiDAR, RADAR, and object data from multiple sources in a Qt window.
-This example has tools to freeze frame and measure distance, color by source or type, and are great for building sensor fusion applications.
-The graphics were built with OpenGL and are very extendable.
-It has a built-in system/node management tool to dynamically handle nodes coming on/off bus.
+It contains a threaded VideoProcessor (polysync::Node) that receives image data from the PolySync bus and packages it for rendering in a QWidget.

 ### Hardware requirements

-Sensors: LiDAR, RADAR
-Video Device
+Sensors: Video Device

+* Note: Sensor must be configured to publish MJPEG.

 ### Dependencies

 A system installation of Qt is required for this to compile.